obsidiandynamics/zerolog/README.md

 }
 ```

-**2. Assertions** — when running with `-ea` logging instructions will be evaluated; otherwise they will be DCE'ed.
+2. **Assertions** — when running with `-ea` logging instructions will be evaluated; otherwise they will be DCE'ed.
 Example:

 ```java
 private static final Zlg zlg = Zlg.forClass(MethodHandles.lookup().lookupClass()).get();